 Data classification – an industry overview

-We will look at the top 3 cloud vendors – AWS, Microsoft Azure, and GCP – to see how data classification is implemented and the different types of tags that can be applied depending on the cloud service selected.
+We will look at the top 3 cloud vendors – AWS, Microsoft Azure, and Google Cloud – to see how data classification is implemented and the different types of tags that can be applied depending on the cloud service selected.

 1. Amazon Web Services

 In the AWS documentation, a three-tiered classification is recommended, with the following tag names:

 Moreover, AWS presents the following three labels used by NIST (National Institute of Standards and Technology), a United States government agency, and recommends them: